JrMasterModelBuilder/swfdecrypt/README.md

 # Overview

-Currently unpacks (SWF Encrypt 4+?) packed AS1/AS2 code in the following tags:
+Currently unpacks (SWF Encrypt 4+?) packed AS1/AS2 code in unknown tag 253 before the following tags:

 -   `DoAction`
 -   `PlaceObject2`